 As a charity, we need your support more than ever before.
 Whilst our Gardens were closed, we lost a large proportion of vital income which helps to fund our international research and conservation work.
 Please consider joining our support community by becoming a member or make a donation to help us to protect the world of plants.

 - When is the Garden open?

-The Garden is open every day from 10am to 5pm (4pm November).
-Please do not arrive before the time slot you have booked.
+The Garden is open every day from 10am - 5pm.
+Last time slots are 4pm.
+Please do not arrive before the time slot you have booked and you have 30 mins afteryou booked time to enter the Garden.
 To learn how to book a time slot, read on.

 - How long can I stay?

 Once you have entered the Garden, you can stay as long as you like.
 The Garden will close daily at 5pm.